bvanhoewijk/AoC2024/README.md

 # AoC2024

+Repository for storing the code for [Advent of Code 2023](https://adventofcode.com/2024).

+Rules I impose on myself:
+1. Code must not be generated via A.I.
+2. When I get stuck for a prolonged amount of time, I can go to reddit for help for hints.
+But I am not allowed to copy-paste code.
+3. Same goes for YouTube.

+Goal is to solve fun programming exercises to improve my coding skills.

 ## Day 17: ⭐⭐
 - [x] Part 1: implement op codes
 - [x] Part 2: find some input.
 Reverse engineered the program into it's components.
 Did this with help from [HyperNeutrino](https://www.youtube.com/watch?v=y-UPxMAh2N8).